 Tips for Investing

-- If you are trying to select an optimal retirement strategy or make critical investment decisions that could benefit from the Monte Carlo Method, consider working with a financial advisor with experience modeling outcomes in complex situations.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+- If you are seeking an optimal retirement strategy or make critical investment decisions that could benefit from the Monte Carlo Method, consider working with a financial advisor with experience modeling outcomes in complex situations.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Once you’ve decided on an optimal strategy, you’ll have to decide on an asset allocation that’s appropriate for that strategy.
 And unless you invest in a target date fund that automatically adjusts that asset allocation, you’ll have to rebalance your assets over the course of your investing time frame.
 That’s where an asset allocation calculator can save you a great deal of time.